djjung2/NBA-Data-Analysis/README.md

 You may notice the url is followed by a 9-digit number, which is the unique Matchup ID assigned to the game, which I scraped earlier from the team schedules pages.

-This resulted in a file of player statistics since the 2004-2005 season of around 480,000 records, of which the first few rows looks like
+This resulted in a file of player statistics since the 2004-2005 season of around 480,000 records, of which the first few rows began as

 ![Player file](https://github.com/djjung2/NBA-Data-Analysis/blob/master/Images/Player%20stats%20table.png)